Menu ideas and recipes for flounder, snapper, quesadillas, four-bean salad, pesto potatoes and watermelon margaritas

 Cheeseburger quesadillas seemed like the right choice for a patriotic weekend.
 I used a mix of cheddar and pepper jack cheese on corn tortillas and sprinkled sweet onion, sweet pickles and pickled jalapeños over the meat.
 I omitted the mustard—blame my feller, a mustard hater.
 I had mine with special sauce—a mix of ketchup, mayo and relish.
 Mayo will be the death of me, I love it too much.

 Several years ago, we had a family gathering at my aunt’s house in southern Rhode Island.
 She served a bean salad that I couldn’t get out of my mind.
 When I got home, I found a recipe from Our State magazine, adapted it to my taste and added some extras I remembered from my aunt’s salad.
 The resulting recipe is a mix of NC and RI which fits a misplaced Yankee like me.

-- 8 to 10 ounces green beans, chopped into bite-sized pieces
+- 1 pound green beans, chopped into bite-sized pieces

 - 1 tablespoon table salt

 - 1/2 teaspoon sugar (The original recipe called for 1/4 cup—too much for me.)

 - 1/4 cup grapeseed, canola or neutral oil

 - 1/2 teaspoon ground black pepper

 - 1 can kidney beans, rinsed and drained